conancat/node-test-examples/readme.md

 * [Test code](http://node-test-examples.github.com/browser.test.html)

 Remember to start the server yourself at least once to go through and see what's happening on the site, before we try to emulate things with our little phantom!

-## Test results

-For your reference only!

-      API test example: POST /submit
-        Perfect input
-          ✓ should return a JSON object
-          ✓ should contain the meta data
-          ✓ should return status of 200
-          ✓ should return 'ok' message
-        Error input
-          ✓ should return a JSON object
-          ✓ should contain the meta data
-          ✓ should return status of 403
-          ✓ should return error message saying 'Age must be a number'

-      Headless Browser test example: Open homepage
-        ✓ should be able to open page successfully with correct page title ✓ should contain 3 input boxes
-        ✓ should contain a submit button

-      Headless browser test example: Submitting a form ✓ should say Hello Caesar at the next page
-        ✓ should show Caesar's name and age and favorite food

-      Module testing example: Input validation
-        ✓ should return true if valid age is given
-        ✓ should return false if given a pure string
-        ✓ should return false if given a number + string combination ✓ should run 10000 iterations successfully (52ms)

-      Database test example: Getting data from db
-        ✓ should get the user by supplying the name in input ✓ should return user that has age specified if specified ✓ should return null if no users are found

-      Database test example: Creating or updating data in db ✓ should create user successfully given a perfect input ✓ should throw error if missing name in input ✓ should throw error if missing age in input
-        ✓ should throw error if age is not a number

-      24 tests complete (2 seconds)